qualisys/Calqulus-Steps/docs/nodes/steps/data-structure.md

 of the same (or equivalent) types and appends the values into one output.
 This will be done on each component, if they exist.

+Scalar inputs will be converted to arrays.

+If all the inputs are integer arrays, the output will be an integer array.
+However, if any of the inputs are floats, the output will be a float array.

 ## Examples

 The following example calculates the average "step length"